junxie6/docker-compose/mysql-replication/README.md

+Create and start master and slave containers:

+\# docker-compose up -d

-Copy the custom-mysqld-master.cnf to the master server:
+Copy the custom-mysqld-master.cnf to the master server and change its permission:

 \# docker cp custom-mysqld-master.cnf mysqlreplication_mysql-master_1:/etc/mysql/mysql.conf.d
+\# docker exec -it mysqlreplication_mysql-master_1 chmod 400 /root/.my.cnf

-Copy the custom-mysqld-slave.cnf to the slave server:
+Copy the custom-mysqld-slave.cnf to the slave server and change its permission:

 \# docker cp custom-mysqld-slave.cnf mysqlreplication_mysql-slave_1:/etc/mysql/mysql.conf.d
+\# docker exec -it mysqlreplication_mysql-slave_1 chmod 400 /root/.my.cnf

 Create a user account for replication: